samuelludwig/elixir-practice/prog_phx_gte1.4_programs/notes/chapter02.md

 - When you search and go to a URL (which is translated to a web server's IP address), think of it as a *function call* to the `webserver` function.

-- The function takes input (your request) and generates a response.
+- The function takes input (your request) and generates a response; the response usually comes in the form of a webpage.

   - ```
     > webserver(request)